Exploring $\rm Mg^{2+}$ and $\rm Ca^{2+}$ Conductors Via Solid-State Metathesis Reactions: Results

 \section{Results}

-\blue {Magnesium- and calcium-based} materials were synthesised through solid-state metathesis routes performed below 500 $^\circ$C, as outlined in the \textbf{Methods} section. \blue {The homogeneity and composition of the attained materials were ascertained via energy-dispersive X-ray spectroscopy}.
-Moreover, the purity and crystallinity of the samples were verified using X-ray diffraction (XRD) analyses (\textbf{Supplementary Figures 2--10}), as extensively described in the \textbf{\nameref{Section: Methods}} section. \blue {The XRD patterns displayed broad and asymmetric Bragg peaks, characteristic of materials synthesised through metathesis routes, thereby presenting challenges in obtaining detailed atomic structural information.} Furthermore, certain Bragg reflections seemed to merge with the background, precluding the accurate modeling of peak shapes.
-To glean insights into the structure of the materials obtained through solid-state metathetical reactions, particularly regarding the \blue {atomic} arrangement, we conducted atomic-resolution imaging of the acquired materials along various zone axes.
+Magnesium- and calcium-based materials were synthesised via solid-state metathesis reactions, utilising target precursors (\textbf {Supplementary Figures 2--6}) with Mg and Ca salts (\textbf {Supplementary Figures 7--12}), with the reactions performed at temperatures below 500 $^\circ$C, as detailed in the \textbf{\nameref{Section: Methods}} section.
+The composition of the attained materials were ascertained via energy-dispersive X-ray spectroscopy (\textbf {Supplementary Figures 13--40}) or inductively-coupled plasma mass spectrometry (\textbf{Supplementary Table 1}).
+Moreover, the purity and crystallinity of the samples prepared via metathesis reactions were verified using X-ray diffraction (XRD) analyses (\textbf{Supplementary Figures 7--12}), as described in the \textbf{\nameref{Section: Methods}} section.
+The XRD patterns predominantly displayed broad and asymmetric Bragg peaks, a characteristic feature of materials synthesised via metathesis routes.
+This broadening presents challenges in obtaining detailed atomic structural information, likely due to the reduced crystallinity and inherent disorder of the resulting materials.
+To glean insights into the structure of the materials obtained through solid-state metathetical reactions, particularly regarding the atomic arrangement, we conducted atomic-resolution imaging of the acquired materials along various zone axes.
 Details regarding sample preparation, measurement protocols, and considerations are elucidated in the \textbf{\nameref{Section: Methods}} section.